Cancer cell: DNA repair and mutation

 When a cell is deficient in the capacity to repair DNA damages, such damages tend to be retained within the cell at an increased level.
-These damages, upon replication of the cell’s DNA, may cause replication errors, including mutations that lead to cancer.
+These damages, upon replication of the cell's DNA, may cause replication errors, including mutations that lead to cancer.
 Numerous inherited DNA repair disorders have been described that increase cancer risk (see Wikipedia article DNA repair-deficiency disorder).
 In addition, particular DNA repair enzymes have been found to be deficient in multiple cancers.
-For example, deficient expression of the DNA repair enzyme O-6-methylguanine-DNA methyltransferase is observed in several different kinds of cancer (see Wikipedia article O-6-methylguanine-DNA methyltransferase).
+For example, deficient expression of the DNA repair enzyme O-6-methylguanine-DNA methyltransferase is observed in several kinds of cancer.

 Although a DNA repair deficiency can predispose a cell lineage to develop cancer, increased (rather than decreased) expression of a repair capability may also emerge in the progression of cancer cell lineages, and this capability may be clinically important as reviewed by Lingg et al. For instance, the DNA repair gene DMC1 encodes a protein that is normally expressed only in cells undergoing meiosis where it helps maintain an undamaged germ-line.
 However, DMC1 is also expressed in various cancer cell lines including cervical, breast, and lymphoma cancer cell lines.
 Expression of meiotic DNA repair genes such as DMC1 may promote tumor cell growth by dealing with endogenous DNA damage within the tumor, and may also diminish the effectiveness of anticancer therapy, such as radiation therapy.